 Selim Jahan

-Selim Jahan is Director of the Human Development Report Office and lead author of the Human Development Report.
+Selim Jahan is former director of the Human Development Report Office under the United Nations Development Programme and lead author of the Human Development Report.

-Selim Jahan is Director of the Human Development Report Office and lead author of the Human Development Report.
+Selim Jahan is former director of the Human Development Report Office under the United Nations Development Programme and lead author of the Human Development Report.

 The October 30 budget was presented against the backdrop of certain predictions.